micro-community/development/docs/pages/tutorials/authorization.markdown

 admin                                       admin       n/a
 ```

-Before changing the rules, let's secure the accounts: either log in as admins with username 'admin' and password 'micro':
+Since this account has an id of 'admin' and password 'micro', it's not too secure.
+To fix this, we either log in as admins with username 'admin' and password 'micro':

 ```sh
 $ micro login